 “The entire circumstance was untenable.”

 The men chuckled low in their chests, then sat around the fire with their packs, digging in.
-She took her slippers off and set them by the fire to dry, then she made to warm her feet.
-The earl threw a pack in her lap before sitting beside her with his own.
+She took her slippers off and set them by the fire to dry, then she stretched out to warm her feet.
+The earl threw a canvas sack in her lap before sitting beside her with his own.

 “Careful, my lady. ’Tis a fine vintage of wine I enjoy, but do not suck it down as if ’tis a cheap ale or fresh spring water.”